nbrisset/CTF/grehack-ctf-2016/monster-den-100/README.md

 >sha1sum : 57af654d7e46947938f13a9344d0f1ac933ac173

-This was the third of five steganography challenges: we had to find a flag in [this picture](monster_den.png).
+This was the third out of five steganography challenges: we had to find a flag in [this picture](monster_den.png).

 ![FIND THE FLAG!](monster_den.png)